MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 ### Authenticated sessions

 When tenant restrictions v2 are enabled on a tenant, unauthorized access is blocked during authentication.
-If a user directly accesses a OneDrive for Business without an authenticated session, they're prompted to sign in.
+If a user directly accesses a OneDrive without an authenticated session, they're prompted to sign in.
 If the tenant restrictions v2 policy allows access, the user can access the resource; otherwise, access is blocked.

 ### Anonymous access (preview)

-Like SharePoint, OneDrive for Business supports tenant restrictions v2 on both the authentication plane and the data plane.
-Blocking anonymous access to OneDrive for business is also supported.
-For example, tenant restrictions v2 policy enforcement works at the OneDrive for Business endpoint (microsoft-my.sharepoint.com).
+Like SharePoint, OneDrive supports tenant restrictions v2 on both the authentication plane and the data plane.
+Blocking anonymous access to OneDrive is also supported.
+For example, tenant restrictions v2 policy enforcement works at the OneDrive endpoint (microsoft-my.sharepoint.com).

 ### Not in scope